anasafzal-ai/number_2_word/README.md

 # EXAMPLES & TEST CASES- To see some examples of this function working:
 - Run the "Examples.py" file.
-- Ensure you have all the necessary scripts, as well as all the files in the Examples folder
+- Ensure you have all the necessary scripts, as well as all the files in the Examples folder, this can be done by cloning the repository or downloading the entire project.